Dental Bridges Procedure & Treatment Cost

 Maintaining Your Dental Bridge

-The dental bridge is cared like your natural teeth.
+The dental bridge has cared like your natural teeth.
 It should be cleaned properly in between the teeth and bridges using a proxy brush or dental floss.
 Ensure you are properly brushing twice a day with fluoride toothpaste.

 Cleaning your bridge will help to prevent cavities.
 It also reduces the development of inflammation of the gum tissue.
 Please consult your dentist for a regular check-up and professional cleaning appointment.